thefrontendlab/.github/profile/README.md

 ## Stay Connected

-📢 Let's stay connected with us on our [Frontend Compunting Community](https://twitter.com/frontend_comp) on X (formerly Twitter) or with our [Open Community of @nextjs Argentina](https://twitter.com/nextjsargentina) for the latest updates and discussions on our web and machine learning escapades.
+📢 Let's stay connected with us on our [Frontend Compunting Community](https://twitter.com/frontend_comp) on X (formerly Twitter) or with our [Open Community of Nextjs Argentina](https://twitter.com/nextjsargentina) for the latest updates and discussions on our web and machine learning escapades.

 ## Join Us